software-mansion-labs/cairo-compiler-workshop/README.md

 # Chapter 1: Compiler architecture

 - The Cairo compiler is built as a library that is split into numerous purpose-focused crates.
-- There's crate for filesystem ops & collecting compiler input, there's one with parser, another one with syntax definition and a series of crates for code analysis and generation.
+- There's crate for filesystem ops & collecting compiler input; there's one with parser, another one with syntax definition and a series of crates for code analysis and generation.
 - One could identify the following stages of code compilation:
     - Filesystem access
     - Lexing
     - Parsing
-    - Semantic analysis - taking syntax trees and producing sets of simple objects telling what they are.
+    - Semantic analysis—taking syntax trees and producing sets of simple objects telling what they are.
     - Lowering: taking semantic objects for functions and producing a _Control Flow Graph_.
     - Sierra generation
 - The root crate for the compiler is called `cairo-lang-compiler`, and it provides a struct called `RootDatabase` which